Honda Passport Insurance Rates

 Rates are averaged for all Honda Passport models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Honda Passport Insurance
+How to Find Cheap Honda Passport Insurance

-- Increasing deductibles can save approximately $550 each year
+- Increasing physical damage deductibles can save around $550 each year

-- Drivers can save around $160 per year simply by quoting online in advance
+- You may be able to save approximately $160 per year just by quoting online in advance

 Rate Tables and Charts